Symbiota/Symbiota-Documentation/versioned_docs/version-3.3/4-Editor_Guide/7-Editing_Searching_Records/1-symbiota_data_fields.md

 ### Description

 A physical description of the specimen at the time of collection.
-This often includes information that can be lost or difficult to observe after the collection and preservation process. **For fossil collections:** A description that contextualizes what the cataloged fossil material physically represents, which can include verbose anatomical description (if the latter, isolate the value using a [key: value] pair, as in the example below).<br></br>
+This often includes information that can be lost or difficult to observe after the collection and preservation process. **For fossil collections:** A description that contextualizes what the cataloged fossil material physically represents.<br></br>
 **Examples (botany):** `Shrub 3 m tall` `corolla yellow`<br></br>
 **Examples (fossils):** `Bones are included in the composite mount of USNM V 10304` `1 plastercast with 5 remnants of the original specimen`<br></br>